Go to the Students section

 UREC is also responsible for ensuring that Faculties have approved procedures in place for the ethics review of projects undertaken within their Faculty.
 Research Ethics Officers provide an annual report to UREC on ethics review in their Faculty and UREC in turn provides an annual report to the University Research and Knowledge Exchange Committee and the Board of Governors.

 Research ethics review for Undergraduate and taught postgraduate students is undertaken at Faculty level.
 Please contact your Department/Faculty Research Ethics Officer to confirm the process.
-Faculty forms are available to download.

 In order for the committee to review research studies requiring ethics approval effectively, a maximum of 12 applications will be considered at each meeting.
+The maximum number of applications cannot be increased due to timescale and pressure on committee members.

 Once the limit has been reached, any further applications will be carried forward to the next meeting.